testing-library/react-hooks-testing-library/docs/api-reference.md

 If neither of these approaches are suitable, setting the `RHTL_DISABLE_ERROR_FILTERING` environment variable to `true` before importing `@testing-library/react-hooks` will also disable this feature.

-> Please note that this may result is a significant amount of additional logging in you test output.
+> Please note that this may result in a significant amount of additional logging in your test
+> output.